-The revolving credit facility had no outstanding loan balances at December 31, 2022 and 2021 and had availability of \$288.6 million and outstanding letters of credit of \$111.4 million at December 31, 2022.
+The revolving credit facility had no outstanding loan balances at December 31, 2023 and had availability of \$265.7 million and outstanding letters of credit of \$134.3 million.
+The Company also had no outstanding loan balances as of December 31, 2022.
 As noted above, on January 24, 2023, the Company borrowed \$114.0 million under the revolving credit facility.
 Proceeds from this borrowing were used toward the repayment of the 2024 Term Loans.
+This borrowing was repaid during the second quarter of 2023.